aftyoussoufa/metasploit-framework/modules/encoders/cmd/base64.md

 ## Scenarios

-- Useful for web exploits, command injection, and any context where only a limited set of shell characters are allowed.
+- Useful for web exploits, command injection, and any context where only a limited set of shell characters are allowed
 - Helps bypass input filters by avoiding problematic characters.

 ## References